umairMansoor91/Arabic-author-data-extraction/README.md

-# 📄 Arabic Biography Author Extractor
+# 📄 Arabic Biography Author Extractor Using Gemini

 A Python-based (Streamlit) tool for extracting structured **author information** from **Arabic biography PDF files**.
 This project leverages PDF parsing and Arabic NLP techniques to extract names, birth/death dates, and other relevant biographical data for research and archival purposes.